humdrum-tools/humdrum-documentation/tool/xdelta/index.md

 record (`1000`) is 1200 cents above -200, and so the corresponding output value is 1200.

-Sometimes numerical values appear in tokens that the user doesn\'t want processed.
+Sometimes numerical values appear in tokens that the user doesn't want processed.
 A good example occurs with numbered barlines.
 Consider the following simple example. ``